wcarmon/docs/general/libraries.md

 1. Upgrades are all-or-nothing
     1. Cannot upgrade part of a framework
     1. Locked into strict version cycle
-1. Frameworks are great until you need something the author didn't think of
+1. Frameworks can be great until you need something the authors didn't think of
 1. Some projects have both Framework and Library features (eg. [Spring](https://github.com/spring-projects/spring-framework))

 # Selecting a good library
-1. Choose a Library over a Framework (99% of the time)
+1. Choose a Library over a Framework (99.9% of the time)
 1. License
     1. License must meet **your** legal requirements
     1. Common [Permissive](https://en.wikipedia.org/wiki/Permissive_software_license) licenses include: [MIT License](https://choosealicense.com/licenses/mit/), [Apache License](https://choosealicense.com/licenses/apache-2.0/), ...